ErikVerheul/OneBacklog/README.md

 The CouchDB build-in cookie authentication (RFC 2109) is used

 <b>Authorization :</b><br />
+Team membership plays a role in the authorization.<br />
+Teams
+- Teams are created by the admin or assistAdmin
+- Initially a user is member of the team 'not assigned yet'
+- A user can join or leave a team at will
+- A user can be a member of one team only

 By default the application uses two databases.
-The _users database owned by the admin role and a database holding the products.
+The _users database owned by the admin/assistAdmin roles and a database holding the products.
 More databases can be created but the _users database is shared.
 What a user can see or do is determined by the roles assigned to that user.<br />
 The roles are:
 - '_admin': Is the CouchDb administrator.
 Can setup and delete databases.
 See the CouchDB documentation.
 The scope is per CouchDb instance including all databases.

-The next two roles are set per database and include all products defined in this database:
+The next two roles are set for all databases in a CouchDb instance and include all products defined in these databases:
-- 'admin': Can create products, teams and users.
-Can (un)assign databases and roles to users and user access to products.
-Is not member of a team.
+- 'admin': The overall admin can create products, teams and maintain users and calendars.
+Can (un)assign databases and products to users.
+Can (un)assign global 'admin' and 'APO' roles to users.
+Can (un)assign user roles per product.
+Need not be a member of a team.
-- 'areaPO': The APOs create and maintain their requirement areas.
+- 'APO': The Area Product Owners create and maintain the requirement areas.
 Can change priorities at the epic and feature level.
-Is not member of a team.
+Need not be a member of a team.

+The next role is limited to the databases and products assigned to this user by the overall admin:
+- 'assistAdmin': Can create teams and users.
+Can (un)assign databases and products to users.
+Can (un)assign user roles per product.
+Cannot (un)assign global roles or create products or remove users.
+Need not be a member of a team.

 These three roles are set per product in a database:
 - 'PO': Maintains product definitions, creates and maintains epics, features and pbi's for the assigned products.
 Can change priorities at these levels.
 Must be member of a team.
 - 'developer': Can create and maintain pbi's and features for the assigned products when team member.
 Must be member of a team.
 - 'guest': Can only view the items of the assigned products.
 Has no access to attachments.
-Cannot join a team.<br /><br />
+Cannot join a team.
-Users can have multiple roles.
-Users can only see/access the products that are assigned to them by the admin.
+<p>Users can have multiple roles.
+Users can only see/access the products that are assigned to them by the admin/assistAdmin.<br />

-<b>Design basics:</b><br />
-a product consists of:
-- <b>epics</b> which consists of
-- <b>features</b> which consists of
-- <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
-- <b>tasks</b>
-<p>All items sit in a tree structure.
-Epics, features and pbi's cannot exist without their parent.
-It is impossible to create orphans.
-No need to fix these relationships as a afterthought.</p>
+When a PO or developer creates an item, that item is assigned to the team of that user.
+Subsequent changes to these items can ony be applied by members of that team.</p>

 <b>Other design choices:</b><br />
 The scope is the selected product.
 The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of an item and used for prioritization.<br />